-Items may be ordered from WWW.SCHOOLTRENDS.CO.UK/ J& S Embroidery East end garage Clydach
+Items may be ordered from Bergoni or School trends or J& S Embroidery East end garage Clydach

 All items of school uniform must be clearly labelled with name tapes sewn in.
 Please Note: Unusual or trendy hairstyles including coloured extensions are not acceptable.
 Hair that is long enough must be tied back at all times.

-\In Reception and Year 1, shoes with Velcro fastenings are strongly recommended.
+In Reception and Year 1, shoes with Velcro fastenings are strongly recommended.
 From Year 2, children can wear shoes with buckles and laces.
 Children can only have laces if they can tie them up themselves.